hacktoberfest-unicam/awesome-hacktoberfest-cobalt-capybara/Palestra di Dennis Ritchie (IMP)/README.md

 ### Challenge 2: Pokemon Battle
 **Description:** You'll create a program that simulates a turn-based battle between two Pokémon.
 The focus is on using loops and conditional statements to manage the battle flow, where each Pokémon takes turns attacking until one faints. <br>
 **Objective:** The goal is to apply fundamental programming concepts like loops and conditionals to simulate a Pokémon battle, while practicing writing clean and well-structured code.

+### Challenge 3: Pokémon Trading System
+**Description:** In this challenge, you will develop a simple program that simulates a trading system for Pokémon.
+You will manage trainers and their Pokémon inventories, allowing for the addition, removal, and trading of Pokémon.
+**Objective:** The goal is to enhance your understanding of data management and program flow control using loops and conditionals while practicing state management through the trading interactions between trainers.